praveen-kakashi/comet-cooling/README.md

 # comet-cooling
-Thsi repository contains codes for cooling methods
+This repository contains codes for cooling methods